anushakamath97/credit_card_customer_analysis/README.md

 - Credit Card Customer.ipynb: Contains the full code for data analysis and prediction.

-Clone the repository to your machine, in [colab] go to File -> Open notebook -> Upload.
+Clone the repository to your machine, in [colab](https://colab.research.google.com/) go to File -> Open notebook -> Upload.
 Select the ipynb file.

-Once the notebook opens, create a **sample_data** folder in your Files section of notebook.
+Once the notebook opens, create a **sample_data** folder in the Files section of notebook.
 Upload the BankChurners.csv file to sample_data folder.